-Are you throwing your money at fake influencers?
+The complete guide to spotting fake influencers for influencer marketing professionals.
 We’ll show you how to detect fake influencers on Instagram and keep your influencer marketing money well-invested in 9 easy steps!

 We will compare a fake Instagram channel to the channel of top influencer Ohhcouture, which is completely fake-free.
 The fake channel was set up by influencer marketing agency Mediakix for their sensational fake influencer experiment.
 Read more about it here.

 Here are the 9 easy steps to detect fake influencers on Instagram:

 - Check the audience quality of the influencer